levouinse/sofinco-pterodactyl/README.md

 To test the script, we use [Vagrant](https://www.vagrantup.com).
 With Vagrant, you can quickly get a fresh machine up and running to test the script.

-If you want to test the script on all supported installations in one go, just run the following.
+If you want to test the script on all supported installations in one go, just run the following command.

 ```bash
 vagrant up
 ```

-If you only want to test a specific distribution, you can run the following.
+If you only want to test a specific distribution, you can run the following command.

 ```bash
 vagrant up <name>